co-founder & ceo

 Sanjay is the GLOBALFOUNDRIES CEO and former Motorola Mobility Chairman and CEO.
 Prior to Motorola, Jha served as Chief Operating Officer of Qualcomm and President of Qualcomm CDMA technologies.
 He holds a Ph.D. in Electronics engineering from the University of Strathclyde.

-Bessemer Venture Partners (BVP) invests in early-stage, hyper-growth startups, partnering closely with entrepreneurs to build durable businesses.
-BVP is a global firm with offices in Menlo Park, Cambridge, New York, Mumbai, Bangalore, Herzliya and Sao Paolo.
-With $4 billion under management, BVP invests anywhere from $100,000 to $75 million in innovative companies like LinkedIn, Yelp, Skype, CornerstoneOnDemand, Pinterest, Box and Twilio.
-Over 100 BVP companies have gone public.
+Bessemer Venture Partners (BVP) invests in early-stage and hyper-growth startups, partnering closely with entrepreneurs to build durable businesses.
+BVP is a global firm with offices in Menlo Park, San Francisco, Cambridge, New York, Bangalore and Herzliya.
+With $4 billion under management, BVP invests anywhere from $100,000 to $75 million in innovative companies like Pinterest, Twilio, Box, LinkedIn, Shopify, Yelp, Skype and CornerstoneOnDemand.
+Over 100 BVP companies have gone public — in the last three years alone, BVP has had 46 exits (IPO and M&A) and made new investments in more than 85 companies.

 Founded in 1970, CRV has been a leading investor in early-stage technology companies for more than forty years.
 CRV's partners, all of whom are experienced entrepreneurs and operators, are focused on helping to build world-changing companies that create tremendous value.
 CRV has recently led early investments in some of the biggest consumer and enterprise tech companies including Twitter, Yammer, Zendesk, and more.
 CRV has offices in Cambridge, Mass. and Menlo Park, Calif.